Table of Contents:

 Here is a helpful test day FAQ guide.

-For any questions or comments please reach out to us at www.apexgmat.com.
-If you are interested in speaking with one of our GMAT tutors, you can sign-up for a complimentary, 30-minute, consultation call.
+For any questions or comments please reach out to us at www.focustutoring.com.
+If you are interested in a complimentary consultation with one of our Senior GMAT tutors, you can sign-up for a 30-minute, consultation call.